leandrolsouza/MD-Editor-Pro/README.md

 #### Publishing

-For detailed publishing instructions, including code signing and auto-updates, see [PUBLISHING.md](PUBLISHING.md).
+For detailed publishing instructions, see [PUBLISHING.md](PUBLISHING.md).

+For information about code signing and avoiding Windows SmartScreen warnings, see [CODE_SIGNING.md](CODE_SIGNING.md).

 ---